Instant Pot Southwestern Pork Stew

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This is a great dish for any low-glycemic diet, including Phase 2 or 3 of the South Beach Diet.
+Instant Pot Southwestern Pork Stew with Bacon, Peppers, and Sweet Potatoes is a great dish for any low-glycemic diet, including Phase 2 or 3 of the South Beach Diet.
 To make this suitable for a traditional low-carb diet plan, just skip the sweet potatoes and replace with another chopped red bell pepper.

 Find More Recipes Like This One:

+Use Pressure Cooker Recipes to find more recipes like this one.
 Use the Diet Type Index to find recipes suitable for a specific eating plan.
 You can also Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.